 Sausage Egg Casserole

-Adding healthy ingredients to this sausage egg casserole makes it light and nutrient-rich.
-Low-calorie egg muffins are a quick and easy on-the-go breakfast.
-Egg muffins make an excellent brunch or appetizer option.
-We fold thawed frozen hash browns and plenty of cheese into the beaten eggs and sausage after they are cooked.
-After a short while, you will have perfectly tender potatoes, fluffy, creamy eggs, and a melty, golden cheese slicer.
+Incorporating healthy ingredients into a sausage egg casserole makes this dish light and nutrient-dense.
+Egg muffins are a quick and easy breakfast option.
+Egg muffins are also an excellent brunch or appetizer.
+After the sausage and eggs are cooked, we fold in thawed frozen hash browns and cheese.
+Eventually, you’ll have perfect, fluffy, creamy eggs, and a melting cheese slicer.

-Sausage egg casserole has spinach, tomatoes, and yogurt as its main ingredients.
-It is also lighter because milk instead of cream is used.
+This sausage egg casserole has spinach, tomatoes, and yogurt as its main ingredients.
+Milk is used instead of cream, so it is lighter.
 My version of the Cowboy Breakfast Casserole is adapted from Epicurious.
-I cut out some steps and added fresh ingredients.

 Tips For Making A Quick Egg Casserole

-• You will need half a pound of sausage and half a pound of bacon to prepare a bacon sausage and egg casserole.
+• In order to prepare a bacon sausage and egg casserole, you’ll need half a pound of sausage and half a pound of bacon.

-• For a richer casserole, you can replace milk with half milk and half cream or half and half.
+• The milk can be replaced with half milk and half cream or half and half for a richer casserole.

-• For the freezing casserole, cut it into individual portions, allow to cool, wrap each portion in a paper towel, and freeze in a freezer bag.
+• Freeze the casserole in a freezer bag once it has cooled.
+Cut the casserole into individual portions, wrap in a paper towel, and freeze in the freezer.

-• Serve with chives or green onions sliced.
+• Sliced chives or green onions should be served with this dish.

 You may also like this:

-The recipe for breakfast casserole can be prepared and then frozen.
-Wrap it tightly in plastic wrap, then wrap it in tin foil and freeze it for two to three months.
-Afterward, let it come to room temperature before baking as directed by the recipe.
-Thaw it overnight in the refrigerator.
+This recipe can be frozen once it has been prepared.
+Wrap it tightly in plastic wrap, then wrap it in pan foil, and freeze it for two to three months.
+Once it has come to room temperature, bake it as instructed in the recipe.
+Thaw in the fridge overnight to thaw.

 Is it possible to make this healthy sausage egg casserole gluten-free or low carb?